dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/multi-frame-result-cross-filter.md

 `[in] time`: Time in milliseconds during which duplicates are disregarded.

+**Remarks**

+The default value is 3,000 milliseconds.
+This means that when result deduplication is enabled, identical results appearing within 3 seconds of each other will be filtered out by default.

 ### getDuplicateForgetTime

 Gets the interval during which duplicates are disregarded for a given result item type.